Russian soldier pleads guilty in war crimes trial in Ukraine - NewsBreak

 Russian soldier pleads guilty in war crimes trial in Ukraine

-KYIV, May 18 (Reuters) - A Russian soldier accused of war crimes in Ukraine pleaded guilty on Wednesday to killing an elderly unarmed civilian.
+KYIV (Reuters) -A Russian soldier accused of war crimes in Ukraine pleaded guilty on Wednesday to killing an elderly unarmed civilian.

 In a trial that has huge symbolic importance for Kyiv, Shishimarin is charged with murdering a 62-year-old civilian in the northeast Ukrainian village of Chupakhivka on Feb.
 28. If convicted, he faces up to life imprisonment.